 Maximum suitability for apartment life

-There are many conditions that apply to any dog breed and involved in the concept of not facilitating solitary conditions for a dog.
+There are many conditions that apply to any dog breed and are involved in the concept of not facilitating solitary conditions for a dog.
 However, a Shih Tzu is quite easy in this regard and capable of maintaining an exemplary behavior when left alone.
 Shih Tzu owners should however remember that this breed prefers companionship by nature and should therefore not be left alone for too long.

 Tolerance to loneliness within average